Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/README.md

 - Schema: Schema is the organization or structure for data.

+- SchemaRegistryClient: `SchemaRegistryClient ` provides the API for storing and retrieving schemas in schema registry.

 ## Examples

 The following sections provide several code snippets covering some of the most common Schema Registry tasks, including: